Jay K Riva-Cambrin MD

 Summary

 - Dr. Jay Riva-Cambrin, MD is a neurosurgeon in Salt Lake City, Utah.
 He is currently licensed to practice medicine in Utah.
-He is affiliated with University of Utah Health and is an Assistant Professor at University of Utah School of Medicine.
+He is affiliated with University of Utah Health and Primary Children's Hospital.

 Education & Training